 Feeding Your Diabetic Cat

-Because the household cat originates in arid, desert climates, cats are not naturally big water drinkers.
-They are designed to get the moisture their bodies require from the food they eat.
-Even if your cat drinks a lot of water, if it is on a dry food diet, it is not getting the moisture it needs, keeping the cat in a constant state of low level dehydration resulting in poor coat condition, dandruff, skin allergies – the lack of moisture in their diet can eventually impact the kidneys.
+Because the household cat originates from arid, desert climates, they are not naturally big water drinkers.
+Felines are designed to get the moisture their bodies require from the food they eat.
+Even if your cat drinks a lot of water, if it is on a dry food diet, it is not getting the amount of moisture it needs.
 Cats need more moisture in their diets than dry food offers – dry food is DRY!

-A species appropriate low carb wet food diet can help avoid a number of feline health problems: Diabetes, Kidney Disease, Inflammatory Bowel Disease, Cystitis, Bladder/Kidney stones and other urinary tract problems, Obesity, Dental Disease, Feline Asthma, Pancreatitis and Hepatic Lipidosis are just a few common conditions which affect our cats.
-How much healthier our cats would be if fed the correct diet?
+A species appropriate low carb wet food diet can help avoid a multitude of feline health problems: Diabetes, Kidney Disease, Inflammatory Bowel Disease, Cystitis, Bladder/Kidney stones and other urinary tract problems, Obesity, Dental Disease, Feline Asthma, Pancreatitis and Hepatic Lipidosis are just a few common conditions which arise as a direct result of a species inappropriate diet.
+Dry kibble keeps the cat in a constant state of low level dehydration resulting in poor coat condition, dandruff, gastro-intestinal issues and skin allergies.
+Within a week of making a switch to a meat based species appropriate diet, you will watch the transformation in your cat take place right before your own eyes.
+Not to mention, the litter box will be less full and certainly a lot less smelly.
+How is it that we are not told by the pet food companies or our vets, just how much healthier our cats would be if fed the correct diet?

-When selecting appropriate low carbohydrate wet food for your cat, look for foods with no corn, wheat, soy, or glutens in the ingredient list.
-Usually, foods with gravy contain corn starch, and are not a good choice.
-It is important to note that two of the leading allergens for cats are beef and fish - neither is a natural food for cats.
-If your cat can eat these flavors with no visible allergic response they may not be allergic, but a lot of cats are.
-Fish should be kept to a maximum of once or twice a week, best as a treat only as fish is very hard on the kidneys, not to mention it contains mercury which can build up in the system.
+When selecting appropriate low carbohydrate wet foods for your cat, look for foods with no corn, wheat, soy, grains or glutens in the ingredient list.
+Usually, foods with gravy contain corn starch or glutens, and are not a good choice, particularly when dealing with diabetes in cats.
+It is important to note that two of the leading food allergens for cats are beef and fish.
+While your cat may be able to eat these flavors with no visible allergic response, neither one is a natural food for felines.
+Fish in particular should be kept to a maximum feeding of once or twice a week, best as a treat only as it is very hard on the kidneys, not to mention it contains mercury which can build up in the system.

-Even if your cat is not a diabetic, we urge you to join the Forum so you can benefit from the wealth of dietary information posted there.
+Even if your cat is not a diabetic, we urge you to join the Forum so you can benefit from the wealth of dietary information available to DCC members.